oracle/weblogic-kubernetes-operator/site/architecture.md

 The Kubernetes cluster has several namespaces.
 Components may be deployed into namespaces as follows:

 *	The operator is deployed into its own namespace.
-If the ELK integration option is configured, then a logstash pod will also be deployed in the operator’s namespace.
+If the Elastic Stack integration option is configured, then a logstash pod will also be deployed in the operator’s namespace.
 *	WebLogic domains will be deployed into various namespaces.
 There can be more than one domain in a namespace if desired.
 There is no limit on the number of domains or namespaces that an operator can manage.
 Note that there can be more than one operator in a Kubernetes cluster, but each operator is configured with a list of the specific namespaces that it is responsible for.
 The operator will not take any action on any domain that is not in one of the namespaces the operator is configured to manage.
-*	If the ELK integration option is configured, Elasticsearch and Kibana will be deployed in the `default` namespace.
+*	If the Elastic Stack integration option is configured, Elasticsearch and Kibana will be deployed in the `default` namespace.
 *	If a load balancer is configured, it will be deployed in the `kube-system` namespace.

 ## Domain architecture